10 best CMDB tools for 2026: What actually works

 Key features to look for in a CMDB tool

-While conducting our research on the best CMDB tools, we identified these features as a point of discussion on platforms such as G2 and Reddit.
-These are:
+While conducting our research on the best CMDB tools, we identified these features as consistently discussed on platforms such as G2, Reddit, and Gartner Peer Insights.
+Here’s what matters most:

 Look for tools that support both agentless scans for broad visibility and agents for deep dives into systems.
 Virima checks both boxes.
 It discovers everything from cloud instances to shadow IT and keeps your inventory current without manual effort.